foss-responders/fossresponders.com/_posts/2020-03-30-support-the-oss-community.md

 ## How to get help

-FOSS Responders will amplify your need so others can easily see who and how tduuuunoooo... o help.
+FOSS Responders will amplify your need so others can easily see who and how to help.
 By sharing your need, we can connect you with helpers.

 - If you are an individual who needs help paying for conference-related cancellation fees, fill out the [FOSS Responders Individual Request](https://go.indeed.com/FOSSResponders-IndividualSupport)
 - If you had to cancel an event and your organization needs financial assistance as a result, open an [EVENT issue](https://go.indeed.com/FOSSResponders-OrganizationSupport)